Friday, April 28, 2023

 Given the amount of North Americans who are overweight or obese (35% are obese, in addition to 40% who are overweight), and the massive health burden that this places on their society, perhaps the old Soviet tradition of obligatory morning exercises (zaryadka, зарядка) was a good thing.
 Perhaps it was better than the indulgent and opulent attitude that prevails in current Western society?

 With zaryadka, the average Soviet did strength training every day, no excuses, without having a few rest days here and there, without over eating one day and working out harder the next day, without rewarding themselves for being good by sticking to their training regime, without motivational quotes from celebrities, and without overpriced gym memberships.
 Back in those days you did the morning exercise routine, no lies, no excuses, end of story.
 It didn’t matter if the weather was cold, or hot, or rainy, or if you were tired, or if you weren’t in the mood.
-You just did your strength training, and you did it every day, so did everyone else, an everyone was better for it.
+You just did your strength training, and you did it every day, so did everyone else, and everyone was better for it.

-Individuals benefited from being stronger and less prone to illness, families benefited from being more productive, and society as a whole benefitted from not carrying the massive disease burden that stems from a disturbing lack of fitness in the general population that we see in the western countries.
+Individuals benefited from being stronger and less prone to illness, families benefited from being more productive, and society as a whole benefitted from not carrying the massive disease burden that stems from a disturbing lack of fitness in the general population that we currently see in the western countries.

 I no longer do Western style training, I do prochnost' training.
 This is based upon old Soviet style training.
 I train every day, I have exercise minimums that I have to meet, and I meet them, no excuses.
 It costs nothing, and it works.